We're working with industry groups and government agencies to help develop robust biosecurity policy, systems and standards.

 We ensure the best interests of sheep and beef farmers are represented by:

-• working to ensure the National Animal Identification and Tracing (NAIT) system is effective and efficient, and takes the practical realities of beef farming into account.
+- working to ensure the National Animal Identification and Tracing (NAIT) system is effective, efficient, and takes the practical realities of beef farming into account.

 The Government Industry Agreement for Biosecurity Readiness and Response (GIA) is a partnership between Government and industry that aims to improve New Zealand’s biosecurity.

-B+LNZ has been participating in negotiations with MPI and many other primary industry groups that are working towards developing the most favourable framework for our sector that we can achieve.
+B+LNZ participates in negotiations with MPI and many other primary industry groups that are working towards developing the most favourable framework for our sector that we can achieve.

-B+LNZ policy staff have been instrumental in persuading MPI to work with us to undertake an overhaul of preparedness for our industry’s biggest risk – foot and mouth disease (FMD).
+B+LNZ was instrumental in persuading MPI to work with us to undertake an overhaul of preparedness for our industry’s biggest risk – foot and mouth disease (FMD).
 This work on the FMD Preparedness Programme has brought New Zealand’s capability for dealing with large disease outbreaks up to the point where any future investment by industry though GIA will be about making genuine improvements rather than fixing pre-existing gaps.

 Read the results of B+LNZ's consultation with farmers about joining the GIA (PDF, 225KB).